dsync89/Ultimate-Guide-to-Migrate-SXOS-SX-Core-to-Atmosphere/README.md

 # My setup
 - NS Switch `Mariko` (a codename for NS switch sold with RED packaging box, with the longer battery life released after 2019), with soldered hardware mods SXOS Core chip.
+- Both my sysNAND and emuNAND was on firmare 10.0.2
 - 512GB microSD card
 - Backup sysNAND and emuNAND
 - Never connected online in both emuNAND and sysNAND
 - Only booted to sysNAND less than ten times to play my legit game.
 Again I never online in sysNAND or update the stock firmware.

 Note:
-- I don't have to force my NS Switch into recovery mode using TegraRCM nor connect any USB cable from my Switch to PC.
+- I don't have to force my NS Switch into recovery mode using TegraRCM nor connect any USB cable from my Switch to PC, I don't think Mariko (patched or v2) Switch support that anyways.
 This is only because I have the SXOS Core hardware mod soldered.
 You might have to do it if yours are not, e.g. you are using dongle from SXOS Pro or jig to boot into SXOS.

 # What You Will Have At the End of This Guide
 By the end of going through **Section 1 to 3** this you would have